RedHatNordicsSA/ansible-roadshow/labs/lab-2/README.md

 EOF
 ```

-This will do the same as the previous lab, except the ping message is different.
+:boom: This will do the same as the previous lab, except the ping message is different.
 The ping message takes an argument *data*, which is the reply message from the ping module.
 You can now run the playbook with the command

 ```
 ansible-playbook -i hosts ping.yml
 ```

-Wouldn't it be nice if you could actually see the reply from the ping module?
+:boom: Wouldn't it be nice if you could actually see the reply from the ping module?
 This can be done by using return values combined with the *msg* module.
 Change the *$WORK_DIR/ping.yml* file to the following

 ```
 ---